Equity-Indexed Annuities Explained

 index to which the annuity is linked.
 The formula decides how the additional

 interest, if any, is calculated and credited.
 How much additional interest you

 get and when you get it depends on the features of your particular annuity.

-is lower.
-The value of your annuity also will not drop below a guaranteed
+interest rate will never be less than zero.
+Also, the surrender value of your annuity will not drop below a guaranteed

 minimum.
 For example, many single premium annuity contracts guarantee the

 minimum value will never be less than 90 percent (100 percent in some contracts)

 of the premium paid, plus at least 3% in annual interest (less any partial

 withdrawals).
 The insurance company will adjust the value of the annuity at the